-The cycle parking area is constructed using durable materials such as concrete, steel and chemically treated wood.
-With these raw materials an atmosphere has been created in the building that is best described as warm and intimate.
+The bike park uses durable materials such as concrete, steel and chemically treated wood.
+In combination, these raw materials create an atmosphere in the building that still feels warm and pleasant.
 Three concrete columns supporting the giant canopy extend all the way down into the parking area.
-These trumpet-shaped elementshave a diameter of 5 metres at floor level, falling to 1.2mat the top, and each one is cast as a single element.
+These trumpet-shaped elements have a diameter of 5 metres at floor level, falling to 1.2 m at the top, and each one is cast as a single element.

 The building is more than just infrastructure.
 It adds an exciting and surprising architectural dimension to the city.
 Cycling through the garage has become a unique experience; not just another part of everyday life in the city, but almost an attraction in its own right.